krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

               Specifies the master database password.
 This option is not recommended.

    **-r** *realm*
-               Specifies the Kerberos realm of the database; by default the realm returned by krb5_default_local_realm (3) is used.
+               Specifies the Kerberos realm of the database.

    **-sf** *stashfilename*
               Specifies the stash file of the master database password.